 Top spots to dive in Thailand

 Finally, let’s check out the top recommended places where you can dive in Thailand!
 I have been scuba diving in Thailand several times and still can’t wait to go back there to explore some of these bewildering dive sites you are about to explore.
+Diving in any of these places is a must for any Thailand bucket list.

 Koh Phi Phi